rune/rune/docs/docs/how-it-works/syncing-game-state.md

 ### Rendering {#rendering}

 The game state should be rendered for the player to interact with.
-That’s the responsibility of `client.js`, which calls `Dusk.initClient` with a `onChange` callback function.
+That’s the responsibility of `client.js`, which calls `Rune.initClient` with a `onChange` callback function.
 Whenever an `action` is performed, the `onChange` function is called with read-only info for updating the game experience (animations, graphics, UI, sound effects).
 The `onChange` has all the info you might need to update your game, including the `action` / `event` that triggered it, the old and new game states, info about the `players`, etc. The `onChange` callback is reliable in that it's always called every time, even on laggy clients with bad internet connection.

 The `client.js` also binds the UI to call the `actions`.
-For instance, for Tic Tac Toe, tapping on a cell would trigger `Dusk.actions.markCell({ cellId })`.
+For instance, for Tic Tac Toe, tapping on a cell would trigger `Rune.actions.markCell({ cellId })`.

 ```js
 const onChange = ({